Architecting Teams for High-performance Outcomes & Scale

 What I learned: Failure is the fastest teacher if you’re honest about it.
 Most people quit at attempt three.
 The breakthrough comes after you stop blaming the tools and start understanding the problem.

-What it proved: 20 failures lead somewhere if you don’t quit.
+What it proved: Twenty failures lead somewhere if you don’t quit.
 First tool built entirely with AI assistance that works in daily use.
+The post-it overlay — max 15 words — surfaces the right context at the right moment.

 The need: Lighthaus worked as a personal tool.
 Could it become a product?
 If I can’t sell the app, maybe I can sell myself to sell the app.
 Nobody was building AI assistants focused on neurodivergent people.